f5devcentral/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![rseries-sms](./assets/rseries-confirm.png)

+If your network does not use DHCP, you may need to configure the network settings manually.
+Once the site status changes to "Ready," go to the site details and complete the network configuration.

 ### 2.1.2 Configure Second rSeries device

 Repeat the steps from the [1.3 Deploy and Configure BIG-IP on F5 rSeries](#13-deploy-and-configure-big-ip-on-f5-rseries) section and from the [2.1 Deploy CE Tenant on F5 rSeries](#21-deploy-ce-tenant-on-f5-rseries) section to configure the second rSeries device.